-Assimulo simulation package – Assimulo is a simulation package for solving ordinary differential equations.
+Assimulo is a simulation package for solving ordinary differential equations.
 Further documentation.

-Annotations – are parts of Modelica models that store additional information about a model.
+annotation).
 Any class, instance and equation may have an annotation.
 Examples of what is stored in form of annotations are documentation, icon, version number and model specific default solver settings.

-Boundary condition – Is something that is given during a simulation, I.e. it isn’t solved but a specified condition.
+Boundary condition is something that is given during a simulation, I.e. it isn’t solved but a specified condition.
 To run a simulation, typically a boundary condition is applied to a component or system model.
 The result is a simulation model, e.g. a model that can be simulated or executed.
 The can be seen as a virtual experiment, e.g answering the question how would this component or system behave, under these conditions (specified as boundary conditions).

-Causality – The order in which variables are solved.
+The order in which variables are solved.

-Class - The fundamental structuring unit of modeling in Modelica is the class.
+The fundamental structuring unit of modeling in Modelica is the class.
 Classes provide the structure for objects, also known as instances.
 Classes can contain equations which provide the basis for the executable code that is used for computation in Modelica.
 Conventional algorithmic code can also be part of classes.
 All data objects in Modelica are instantiated from classes, including the basic data types – Real, Integer, String, Boolean – and enumeration types, which are built-in classes or class schemata.
 Declarations are the syntactic constructs needed to introduce classes and objects (i.e., components).
 Source: modelica.org

-Compilation - Before a simulation, a model must be compiled and execute all algorithms.
+Before a simulation, a model must be compiled and execute all algorithms.

-Compilation – is the process of converting acausal equations of a Modelica model to executable code.
+Compilation is the process of converting acausal equations of a Modelica model to executable code.
 That involves symbolic processing of the model equations, as well as integration with numerical solvers and compilation to machine executable code.
 Modelon Impact use the FMI standard for compiled models, and the output of the compilation process consequently is an FMU.

-Compilation error – a failure in the compilation process means that the Modelica code couldn’t be converted to executable code.
+Compilation error a failure in the compilation process means that the Modelica code couldn’t be converted to executable code.
 This is can be due to an error in the Modelica code so that it cannot be interpreted properly, or that the specified model is for some reason not possible to formulate as a DAE.
 If compilation of a model fails, Modelon Impact will provide an error log that will aid in identifying the problem.

-Connector – is a specialized Modelica class that define how components interact.
+A Connector is a specialized Modelica class that define how components interact.
 In contrast to signal based modeling tools, a connection typically carry information both ways in Modelica.
 A connector may define one or more variables, and certain variable types (flow and stream) are available for connectors.
 Connectors don’t impose causality for variables.
 When two components are connected by dragging a line from one connector to the other, a “connect statement” is created.
 In the compilation process, the connect statement is converted to equations depending on the variables types in the connector.
 Ordinary variables are set equal to each other, and for flow variables the sum is computed and set equal to zero.

-CS-FMU – When simulating a CS FMU, the numerical solver is embedded and supplied by the exporting tool.
+When simulating a CS FMU, the numerical solver is embedded and supplied by the exporting tool.
 The importing tool will set the inputs, tell the FMU to step forward a given time, and then read the outputs.
 Modelon blog post.

 DAE – Differential-algebraic system of equations, is a system of equations that either contains differential equations and algebraic equations.
 Modelica is a high-level language for specifying DAEs.